Amrit01/client-manager/README.md

 ```
 2. Open file `app/Providers/AppServiceProvider` and look for function `registerClientStore` then replace `App\Repositories\Client\CsvStore` with your own implemented class.
 3. Happy Coding.

+### You can design it better
+This project makes use of Bower and Laravel Elixir.
+Before triggering Elixir, you must first ensure that Node.js (included in homestead) is installed on your machine.

+1. First run `npm install` to install node dependencies then run `bower install`( Retrieve frontend dependencies).
+2. I think it will be better your look at the [Laravel Elixir](http://laravel.com/docs/5.1/elixir) documentation once if you don't know what it is.
+3. Happy Coding :) :): :)